roman-gravit/nodejs/README.md

  - **Duplex:** streams that are both Readable and Writable (for example, net.Socket).

  - **Transform:** Duplex streams that can modify or transform the data as it is written and read (for example, zlib.createDeflate()).

+##  *cross-env* vs *dotenv* packages

+- **cross-env** is a CLI that will spawn a process for the command you give it with the environment variables set as you specify in the command. cross-env is used to set environment variables *inline when running node commands*.

+- **dotenv** will spawn the process with the environment variables based on a .env file.